Official Procedure Last Change November 9, 2020

 - If it is discovered that documents have been filed that contain such information, a Motion to Redact a Previously Filed Document can be used to request the Court to remove the document from public view.
 The Court cannot redact a document once filed.

 - Once filed, the Motion itself and the document selected by the filer are restricted.
 The associated docket entries remains visible to all users.

 - See separate instructions for requests to remove documents containing personal identifiers in a large number of cases.

-- If you are seeking to remove a document for reasons other than it containing personal identifiers, you will need to file a Motion for Protective Order Pursuant to Fed.R.Bankr.P.9037.
+- If you are seeking to remove a document for the purpose of limiting or restricting discovery, you will need to file a Motion for Protective Order Pursuant to Fed.R.Bankr.P.9037.

 - If you seek to hide a document that you previously filed, you will first need to file an amended version of that document with the personal identifiers removed, then file a Motion to Redact using the instructions below.
 If you are seeking to remove a Chapter 13 Plan, you should file a replacement plan as either Corrected or Amended Plan.
 If you are seeking to restrict access to a motion or application that has already been ruled on, you should file the replacement using the Notice of Submission event.
 Otherwise, it should be re-filed as an amended or corrected motion/application.